s0-ma/radex_api/README.md

     $ ./radex.py 13co 50 500 2.73 30 1e4 1e14 1.0

-If a key for the molecule is needed, please check the HTML source of the RADEX on-line page,
+If keys for the names of  molecule are needed, please check the HTML source of the RADEX on-line page,
 or type:

     $ ./radex.py list